A 3D GAN for Improved Large-pose Facial Recognition: Results

-Figure \ref{fig:Ablation_study} shows a set of images that characterise the effects of disabling various aspects of our 3D GAN.
+Figure \ref{fig:Ablation_study} shows a set of images that characterise the effects of disabling/enabling various aspects of our 3D GAN.
 Figure \ref{fig:Ablation_study}a shows that disabling the pose-conditioning can lead to degenerate solutions where the generators conspire to generate faces as part of the background and to camouflage the model.
-In the given example, pose-conditioning would have caused the discriminator to expect a leftward-facing subject and to therefore penalise such an image.
-Attempting to avoid this problem by switching off the background generator causes a different problem.
-We can see this in Figure \ref{fig:Ablation_study}b where the texture generator now produces a mixture of face-like and background-like features in order to satisfy the discriminator.
+In the given example, pose-conditioning would have caused the discriminator to expect a subject facing towards the left and to therefore penalise such an image.
+Attempting to avoid this problem by switching off the background generator causes a different problem that can be seen in Figure \ref{fig:Ablation_study}b.
+The texture generator now produces a mixture of face-like and background-like features in order to satisfy the discriminator.
 Figure \ref{fig:Ablation_study}c has the background and pose-conditioning enabled.
 It demonstrates, however, obvious checker-board artefacts in the texture.
 We found that this problem was caused by the nearest-neighbour up-sampling of feature-maps upon resolution doubling within the generator.
-Following the work of \cite{DBLP:conf/cvpr/KarrasLA19} we switched to bilinear up-sampling.
-Whilst this prevented the checkerboard artefacts, it led to wave-like artefacts being generated.
-These can be seen in Figure \ref{fig:Ablation_study}d.
-Finally, we added static, Gaussian noise into the generator, similar to that used in \cite{DBLP:conf/cvpr/KarrasLA19}.
-See Figure \ref{fig:Ablation_study}e.
+Following the work of \cite{DBLP:conf/cvpr/KarrasLA19}, we switched to bilinear up-sampling.
+Whilst this prevented the checkerboard artefacts, it led to the wave-like artefacts that can be seen in Figure \ref{fig:Ablation_study}d.
+Finally, in Figures \ref{fig:Ablation_study}e and \ref{fig:Ablation_study}f, we added static, Gaussian noise into the generator \cite{DBLP:conf/cvpr/KarrasLA19}.
 The noise acts to provide high-frequency, stochastic features by default so that the generator need not attempt to derive these details from the random input vectors.
-Images generated by our full model are of comparable quality to those of \cite{DBLP:conf/cvpr/Tran018}, which is perhaps the closest work to our own since it attempts to learn a nonlinear texture model from in-the-wild images.
-Our method also has the benefit, however, of being able to 1) generate new identities, 2) generate full facial images, including the back of the head and the background, and 3) does not require the 3DMM to be fit to training images, thus avoiding reconstruction errors.
+In Figure \ref{fig:Ablation_study}f we have also enabled spherical harmonic (SH) lighting \cite{DBLP:conf/siggraph/RamamoorthiH01a}, which is used in our data-augmentation experiments.